Discover more from Quantus tremor est futurus - Actaeon Journal

-A superficial power wants to be seen.
-If it is true power it will use the apparent as a veil.
-Nietzsche's weaknesses.
+A superficial power wants to be seen, the true power will use the apparent as a veil.

 9. "Power must coordinate."

-The highest power arrives with divine calm, particularly where its destruction is apocalyptic.
-There is no need to coordinate for what is certain from the beginning.
-Against coordination, all else falls before its law.
+The highest power arrives with divine calm, particularly where its destruction is apocalyptic., as there is no need to coordinate for what is certain from the beginning –– against coordination, all else falls before its law.

 10. "Culture is downstream from law."